computational-cell-analytics/user-study-v3/README.md

     Here's a quick start to using CellPose GUI.
 More information on how to use it can be found [here](https://cellpose.readthedocs.io/en/latest/gui.html)
     - Drag and drop the image you want to segment.
+    - Calibrate cell diameter for the first image by clicking `Calibrate` under `Segmentation` in the left pannel. **Start timing** with a stopwatch at this point.
+You don't need to calibrate the diameter for all subsequent images.
+Only calibrate if the object sizes are very different from the images seen so far.
     - Use the model **cyto2** from the model zoo.
-As soon as you click on `cyto2`, **Start your Stopwatch**, since this runs the `cyto2` pre-trained model on your image.
+If you have calibrated the diameter, let the timer continue.
+If you haven't, **Start timing** as soon as you click on `cyto2`.
     ![alt text](images/cyto2.png)
     - To correct / add annotations:
-        - Toggle between mask and no mask views: Select `MASKS ON [X]` under `'Drawing'` on the left pannel.
+        - Toggle between mask and no mask views: Select `MASKS ON [X]` under `Drawing` on the left pannel.
-        - Delete a mask: "Ctrl + left click" on selected mask.
+        - Delete a mask: `Ctrl + left click` on selected mask.
-        - Create new mask: "Right click + hover mouse on the boundary of object".
+        - Create new mask: `Right click + hover mouse on the boundary of object`.
+        - After all the corrections to the annoations of the image, record the time taken in the `im<N>` field in the spreadsheet.
-        - Save annotations: "Ctrl + S" to save masks as .npy file.
+        - Save annotations: `Ctrl + S` to save masks as .npy file.
 The annotations are saved in the image directory and you will have to move these to `data/annotations/v4/<YOUR_NAME>`.
     - Repeat the steps above for all images in Split 1.

 5. Segmentation and correction of Split 2 with micro_sam